rdkcentral/ThunderNanoServices/OpenCDMi/OpenCDMiPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the OCDM plugin.
-It includes detailed specification of its configuration and methods provided.
+It includes detailed specification of its configuration and properties provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity